We commission and perform all the music that you hear when you come to a performance in our theatres.

 Eventually, we'd like to offer you a complete collection of music for Shakespeare's plays.
 We're also aiming to provide a glimpse of our historic archive of scores, dating back well over a century.

 The music that's composed for each of our productions is archived once the shows come to an end.
 At the moment, our archive holds about 426 scores composed for Shakespeare plays, written by around 110 different composers.
 More recent scores have been produced and archived digitally, but going back further in time, the music was hand written.

 The RSC and Shakespeare Memorial Theatre archive of music dates back to the original opening of the theatre in 1879, and we have scores in the archive composed for productions in Stratford-upon-Avon by many significant composers of the 20th Century.

 There are of course many well-known Musical Theatre pieces inspired by Shakespeare, not least perhaps one of the most widely celebrated of all musicals, Leonard Bernstein's classic West Side Story.
 Here in Stratford, we've produced several original musical interpretations.

 In 1985, we collaborated with Cameron Mackintosh to produce a musical adaptation of a 19th Century novel by Victor Hugo, which opened to bad reviews.
 Now in its 29th year, Les Miserables is currently the world's longest running musical, and has played to 65 million people in 42 countries and 22 languages.

 Matilda The Musical

-More recently, we asked Australian comedian and musician Tim Minchin to collaborate with playwright Dennis Kelly on a new musical adaptation of one of Roald Dahl's well known children's stories.
+We asked Australian comedian and musician Tim Minchin to collaborate with playwright Dennis Kelly on a new musical adaptation of one of Roald Dahl's well known children's stories.
 The multi-award-winning Matilda The Musical has now enjoyed over 1,000 performances in London, played on Broadway, toured the US and Australia, and and is also touring the UK.